Eighty Years' War: Peace of Münster

 In the broader context of the treaties between France and the Holy Roman Empire, and Sweden and the Holy Roman Empire of 14 and 24 October 1648, which comprise the Peace of Westphalia, but which were not signed by the Republic, the Republic now also gained formal "independence" from the Holy Roman Empire, just like the Swiss Cantons.
-In both cases this was just a formalisation of a situation that had already existed for a long time.
+In both cases, this was just a formalisation of a situation that had long existed.
 France and Spain did not conclude a treaty and so remained at war until the peace of the Pyrenees of 1659.
 The peace was celebrated in the Republic with sumptuous festivities.
 It was solemnly promulgated on the 80th anniversary of the execution of the Counts of Egmont and Horne on 5 June 1648.
 (Note: The Dutch States General, for dramatic effect, decided to promulgate the ratification of the Peace of Münster (which was actually ratified by them on 15 May 1648) on the 80th anniversary of the execution of the Counts of Egmont and Horne, 5 June 1648.)